AlessandroTesi8/AlessandroTesi8/README.md

 - 🐦 GitHub: [AlessandroTesi8](https://github.com/AlessandroTesi8)

 ---

-🌍 *Let's connect and collaborate to push the boundaries of what AI can achieve!*

 <!---
 AlessandroTesi8/AlessandroTesi8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.